 The pandemic has harmed gig workers the most because they have the least employment protections and bargaining power in the United States.
 Instacart is “profiting astronomically off of us literally risking our lives,” the Shoppers explained, “we cannot let this be considered normal.”

 Instacart released a response hours after the Shoppers’ letter was published.
 “Communities across North America are facing challenges brought by this uncertain time, and we’re immensely grateful for all that you do to support families and people in need by delivering their groceries and everyday goods,” the statement begins.
 Instacart expanded its benefits, extending its policy for 14-days of paid sick leave for quarantined employees until May 8th, providing bonus payment and contactless alcohol delivery, and promising free hand sanitizer in the coming weeks.
 However, Shoppers believe that these changes don’t directly address their demands, so the strike will still take place.
 Last Monday, Instacart was searching for 300,000 additional workers to meet the enormous surge in demand for grocery delivery.
 The strike could dismantle the company in a time when its services are needed most by vulnerable populations and sick people.

 Seek Legal Assistance

 If your employer has taken advantage of you as an independent contractor, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.